s-damian/laravel-man-pagination/README.md

 When doing "complex" SQL queries, sometimes you prefer to do it without Eloquent.

-Here is an example of SQL query where this library is really useful:
+Here is an example of an SQL query where this library is really useful:

 ```php
 use SDamian\LaravelManPagination\Pagination;